facebookresearch/House3D/INSTRUCTION.md

 2. Multi-threading:

-As required by OpenGL, `objrender.RenderAPI` can only be used in the thread that creates it.
+As required by OpenGL, `objrender.RenderAPI` can only be used in the thread that creates it and each thread can only have one `RenderAPI` instance.
 To do multi-threading, use `objrender.RenderAPIThread`, which is compatible with `RenderAPI`, but safe to use in any thread.
 The APIs are compatible, but `RenderAPIThread` may be slightly slower.